IamAbhinav03/Real-Time-Trash-Detection/README.md

 We're also using some image from the dataset Garbage by G Mittal, K B Yagnik, M Garg, and N C Krishnan, Spot Garbage: Smartphone App to Detect Garbage Using Deep Learning, ACM International Joint Conference on Pervasive and Ubiquitous Computing, 940-945, 2016.
 You can download the dataset form the link given below https://www.kaggle.com/apremeyan/garbage?

-Created by
+Created by:
-Abhinav M Hari
+Abhinav M Hari,
-Gopikrishnan K
+Gopikrishnan K,
-Shivani
+Shivani,
-Sreeraj Rajeendran
+Sreeraj Rajeendran,
-Fausan Asharaf
+Fausan Asharaf,
-Ananthu Ajay
+Ananthu Ajay,